Updated by Gavin Phillips on 08/04/2017

 OTF vs. TTF: The Big Differences

 For designers, both amateur and professional, the main useful difference between OTF and TTF is in the advanced typesetting features.
 OTF features embellishments like ligatures and alternate characters — also known as glyphs — that exist to give designers more options to work with.
+(Check out these 25+ sites featuring amazing free fonts!)

 For most of us non-designers, the additional options will likely go unused.